Shahi77/MessagingApp/README.md

-A scalable chat application utilizing the power of Kafka for message streaming, Redis for caching, MongoDB for persistent storage, and WebSockets for real-time communication, and ensuring a seamless and responsive chatting experience.
+## Scalable Messaging App

+A full-stack scalable chat application using Node.js, Redis, Kafka, and MongoDB.
+It features real-time messaging, user authentication, and efficient data handling, showcasing the integration of distributed systems for web communication.